 Shop at sporting equipment stores and local ski shops

 For example, if you are flying into Salt Lake City, stop at Canyon Sports ski shop first before heading to the mountains.
-They typically offer discounted lift tickets to Alta, Brighton, Snowbasin, Snowbird and Solitude.
+They typically offer discounted lift tickets to Brighton and Solitude.
 A great ski deal for those skiing in Utah.

 Use your Working Advantage discounts

 If you work for a large corporation, check with your HR department to see if they have a partnership with Working Advantage.
 Working Advantage offers many discounts for sporting events, theme parks, movie tickets, concerts and best of all — ski resorts.

 My family has been using Working Advantage for years to purchase discounted lift tickets and it has been amazing.
 Lift tickets are a fixed price and can usually be purchased the same day you are skiing.
 You’ll just get your lift ticket voucher in your email within moments of making the purchase.
-They are not for a specific date, so if you end up not skiing, you can always use them at another time.
+They are typically not for a specific date, so if you end up not skiing, you can always use them at another time.
 Prices are extremely good and there are many participating resorts.
 In past years, I’ll even occasionally receive codes from Working Advantage as well.
-You can even purchase discounted IKON passes through Working Advantage.
+Earlier in the year you can even purchase discounted IKON passes through Working Advantage.

 Tip: Even if you do not have access to Working Advantage, see if a friend or family member does.
 Tickets can be purchased for anyone.